 You can buy your own Kona coffee beans at the local coffee plantations or in supermarkets around the Big Island.
 Be aware that some retailers sell “Kona Blends”.
 These blends contain a minimum of 10% Kona coffee and are cheaper than 100% Kona coffee, but obviously not the real thing and by far not as tasty.

-Due to sometimes confusing (bordering on misleading) marketing techniques it is easy for the casual customer to mistake the blend for the real deal.
+Due to sometimes confusing (some say bordering on misleading) marketing techniques it is easy for the casual customer to mistake the blend for the real deal.
 Current Hawaiian law requires blends to state the percentage of Kona coffee on the label, and you can recognize “the real deal’ by the words “100% Kona Coffee” printed on the label.
 So be sure to stop a moment and carefully read the packaging before you buy your Kona coffee to avoid disappointments at home.

 - Kona Roast: is not a protected term and can be made from any kind of coffee bean.
 Most likely contains 0% Kona coffee.